 As a global organization, Williamson-Dickie faces time zone issues as well as language and experience barriers.
 Because of these barriers, Williamson-Dickie can’t always troubleshoot user issues themselves — especially when an issue arises at month-end.

 The time zone difference makes it difficult for Williamson-Dickie to respond to user errors right away.
-However, the managed services team is able to solve the problem right when it arises, whether it’s with a user in China, Mexico, or North Texas.
+However, the support services team is able to solve the problem right when it arises, whether it’s with a user in China, Mexico, or North Texas.

 - Contacted the Williamson-Dickie admins to replicate the error